hashicorp/terraform-website/content/source/docs/extend/testing/index.html.md

 Here we cover information needed to write successful tests for Terraform Plugins.
 Tests are a vital part of the Terraform ecosystem, verifying we can deliver on our mission to safely and predictably create, change, and improve infrastructure.
-Documentation for Terraform tests is broken into categories briefly described below.
+Documentation for Terraform tests are broken into categories briefly described below.
 Each category has more detailed information by clicking on the matching item in the left navigation.